Broad-band temporal and spectral study of TeV blazar TXS 0518+211: TEMPORAL STUDY

 \subsection{Optical, UV, X-ray, Gamma-ray light curves and spectral indices}

-Based on the availability of simultaneous optical, UV, and X-ray observations, we divided the multi-wavelength light curve into 11 different epochs, labeled alphabetically from Epoch-A to Epoch-K, and displayed as grey shaded regions in Figure-\ref{fig:1}.
+Based on the availability of contemporaneous optical, UV, and X-ray observations, we divided the multi-wavelength light curve into 11 different epochs, labeled alphabetically from Epoch-A to Epoch-K, and displayed by grey shaded regions in Figure-\ref{fig:1}.
 We applied the Bayesian block method \footnote{\url{https://docs.astropy.org/en/stable/api/astropy.stats.bayesian_blocks.html}} \citep{2013ApJ...764..167S} to the long-term X-ray light curve (which exhibits higher variability compared to optical/UV and gamma-ray light curves) and verified that the flux level within each epoch was nearly the same.
+It is noted that all data points in the other wavebands (optical–UV and gamma-ray) within a given epoch are not strictly simultaneous to X-ray light curve.
+The corresponding observation times for each instrument for each epoch are discussed and listed in Appendix-\ref{app:A} and Table-\ref{tab:A1}, respectively.
 The first four panels (from top to bottom) in Figure-\ref{fig:1} represent the optical ($V$, $B$, $U$ band fluxes plotted with different colors in the same panel), UV ($UVW1$, $UVM2$, $UVW2$ band fluxes plotted with different colors in the same panel), X-ray ($F_{\rm 0.3-10~keV}$), and gamma-ray ($F_{\rm 20~MeV-300~GeV}$) bands light curves.
 The last three panels represent optical-UV (${\Gamma}_{\rm UVOT}$), X-ray (${\Gamma}_{\rm X}$) and gamma-ray (${\Gamma}_{\rm {\gamma}}$) spectral indices across time.
 To derive ${\Gamma}_{\rm UVOT}$ we fitted a power law to the joint optical-UV spectrum for each observation-ID.
 We employed this procedure only when there are at least three data points available for a given observation-ID.
 We also corrected optical UV fluxes for extinction by using E(V-B) = 0.5875 following \cite{Schlafly2011Aug}.
 We notice that \cite{Schlegel1998Jun} claimed E(V-B) = 0.703, a value nearly 16\% higher than the recent one.
 The discrepancy in reddening value can affect the extinction correction and consequently the derived fluxes from the magnitudes, specifically in the $M2$ and $W2$ band of UV filter by $\gtrsim$60\%.
 Therefore, we also computed ${\Gamma}_{\rm UVOT}$ using the same procedure as before, but excluding $M2$ and $W2$ bands.
 However, we found that this exclusion did not significantly change the indices as shown (by the open black square symbols) in Figure-\ref{fig:1}.
 We derived ${\Gamma}_{\rm X}$/$\alpha_{\rm X}$ by fitting the X-ray spectra with a power law/logparabola model (see section \ref{sec:2.1.2}).
-The ${\Gamma}_{\rm {\gamma}}$ are obtained from the Fermi-LAT Light Curve Repository (LCR).
+The ${\Gamma}_{\rm {\gamma}}$ are obtained from the \textit{Fermi}-LAT Light Curve Repository (LCR).